UMCFS/Rules/MarketplaceRules.md

     Northeast - North Jersey, NJ; Westbury, Yonkers, Flushing, and Brooklyn, NY; Cambridge, MA DMV - Fairfax, VA; Rockville and Parkville, MD;  St. Davids, PA

 Please post to the region that contains the Micro Center store closest to you.
-If you would also be willing to ship your item domestically to a buyer, then feel free to cross-post to National.
+If you're willing to sell and ship domestically to a buyer, then feel free to cross-post to National.
 <--- POST LINE BREAK --->
 *Now onto the rules:*